leocmcheung/tfldez/README.md

 ## Reproducibility
 To reproduce the project in your working space, please follow the instructions
-1. Fork this repo and clone it to your local machine For HTTPS:
+1. Fork this repo and clone it to your local machine or VM.

+For HTTPS:
 ```
 git clone https://github.com/leocmcheung/tfldez.git